mostafa-elgendy22/Crazy-Taxi/README.md

 A game built using C++ and OpenGL

 ## VSCode
-- You can build it with many compiler but here is a way using `Visual Studio Community Release 2019 `
+- You can build it with many compilers but here is a way using `Visual Studio Community Release 2019 `
 #### Needed Extensions:
 - C/C++ Extension Pack
 #### How to build